-it's politically stable now, but Argentina‘s history has included some periods of civil unrest in the recent past, occasionally simmering over into violence.
+Argentina is politically stable, but the country has experienced some periods of civil unrest, occasionally simmering into serious violence.

 Approximately 35% of Argentinians are living below the poverty line.
 Occasionally, there are outbreaks of social unrest and demonstrations, which sometimes turn violent.
 In Buenos Aires, the Plaza de Mayo and Congreso areas are often the focal points for such protests, so take care in this area.

 Take note that during demonstrations, streets may be blockaded and public transport disrupted.
 While travelers are unlikely to be affected by protests it's worthwhile remembering that terrorism and political unrest can happen anywhere, anytime.
 Follow instructions from the authorities, and keep updated with local news in areas affected by political unrest.

 Should you be stuck in an area with civil unrest occurring, make contact with your country's embassy, as well as your family, so your last known location is recorded should communications break down.